What Is Toe Walking?

 The answer is not as simple as you might think.
 Traditional reasons may not tell the whole story.
 The key message is that we must look beyond tradition.
 We must take a wider view.

 Children with autism commonly walk on their toes.
 But, it can be hard for doctors to find the cause.
-To truly understand why this happens, we must delve into primitive reflexes.
-Retained primitive reflexes may well be the main cause.
-They are often behind toe walking in kids with autism.
+To truly understand why this happens, we must delve into neurological development, including primitive reflexes.
+Retained primitive reflexes are likely the main culprit behind the issue.
+They're often behind toe-walking in kids with autism.

-In the next section, we'll look at causes for persistent toe walking.
+In the next section, we'll look at causes of persistent toe walking.
 We'll also cover some things to consider to help overcome the walking pattern.

 Causes And Resolutions For Toe Walking In Children With Autism.